COMCIFS/comcifs.github.io/draft/imgcif-with-core-guidelines.md

-# Draft guidelines for using imgCIF with core CIF
+# Guidelines for using imgCIF with core CIF

-Version: 0.2
+Version: 1.1.0
-Date: February 2022
+Date: May 2022
-Authors: J R Hester
+Authors: J R Hester, A Vaitkus

 ## Introduction